Vision without execution is hallucination.

 Accepting stories continuously improves flow.
 This way, problems can be addressed quickly and efficiently and avoids building new functionality on top of work that is not fit for purpose.
 Further, the team avoids the context switching that otherwise occurs, when rework is required.
 The team reworks stories that are not accepted.
 Figure 1 illustrates an example of an iteration with too much WIP and insufficient flow.
 After six days, the team has only moved one story to the ‘done’ state.

-Where possible, the criteria for acceptable system behavior, as specified by the Product Owner and the Agile team members, are converted to automated story-acceptance tests.
+By applying Behavior-Driven Development (BDD), the criteria for acceptable system behavior, as specified by the Product Owner and the Agile team members, are converted to automated story-acceptance tests.
 As the system evolves, continuously running these test helps assure that the solution previously developed and tested still performs the same way after it was changed or interfaced with other components.
 Automation also provides the ability to quickly regression test the system, enhancing continuous integration, refactoring, and maintenance.
-Documenting acceptance criteria as human readable, executable specifications encourage closer collaboration, helping teams keep the business goals in mind, at all times.
+Using BDD to document acceptance criteria as human readable, executable specifications encourages collaboration and helps teams keep the business goals in mind, at all times.

 Continuous Integration and Deployment